Frequently asked questions

 Where is the centre situated?

 The ECML is right in the centre of Graz.
-This gives you a wide choice of restaurants and bars to eat lunch or just to have a coffee during the break.
+This gives you a wide choice of restaurants and bars to occasionnally eat out for lunch or just to have a coffee during the break.
+For your daily use, the ECML has a fully equiped kitchen where you can heat up your lunch,

 How is life in Graz?

-Every day offers a wide range of events, from interesting talks and readings to life music, opera and theatre performances.
+Every day offers a wide range of events, from interesting talks and readings to live music, opera and theatre performances (including a number of free events at the famous University of Music and performing arts).
 Graz is connected - to all lines.
 Although the best way to discover the city is on foot or by bike, the well developed public transport network offers a great deal of flexibility.

 If you are into sports, Graz’s parks and forests provide a unique space for running or hiking.
 Since the city is surrounded by mountains, there are many opportunities to enjoy outdoor activities such as skiing or climbing.
 Graz is definitely a city to be explored.
 To find out more about Graz, click here.